-The primary option for playing casino games legally in China is traveling to Macau or further afield where gambling is fully regulated and legal.
-Obviously getting up and flying overseas is not convenient to do on demand (mafan as we like to say here in China), so you should know we do have other options.
-In this article, I discuss Macau and the legal forms of gambling in China, but first I discuss a much more convenient option that doesn’t involve a plane or train journey – online casinos.
+The primary option for playing land-based casino games legally in China is traveling to Macau or further afield, where gambling is fully regulated and legal.
+Obviously getting up and flying overseas is not convenient to do on a regular basis (‘mafan’ as we like to say here in China).
+So, it’s good to know that there are plenty of popular online casinos for China that give more affordable options.

 When choosing an online casino it is important to pick from those that are licensed in foreign countries.
 For example: the Philippines is one of the main countries where legitimate gambling licenses are issued.
 Any site that has received a Philippines license is sure to be regularly audited and is sure to be a safe place to play online.
 They only give licenses to reputable companies that pay winners promptly.